 Meaning and History

 This institution of higher education originated from the Act for Liberty to Erect a Collegiate School, approved by the General Court of the Colony of Connecticut.
-This happened in October 1701, intending to train the clergy and secular leadership of the state.
-The founders included many people, including Samuel Andrew, Samuel Mather, Israel Chauncy, Thomas Buckingham, and many others.
+This happened in October 1701, with the intention of training the clergy and secular leadership of the state.
+The founders included Samuel Andrew, Samuel Mather, Israel Chauncy, Thomas Buckingham, and others.
 James Pierpont headed the group.

 The institute was initially based in the home of the first president of Yale University, Abraham Pierson, who lived in Killingworth (now Clinton).
 Then, the educational institution was moved to Saybrook and later to Wethersfield.
 In 1716, this educational institution appeared in New Haven, Connecticut.